luprader/BscThesis_Biology_uibk/R/notebook.md

 A new file named openissues.md was created to collect all concerns and unresolved issues regarding the project.
 It was also verified, that the buffer generation creates equal area circles.

+### 23/08/2023
+The land cover PCA used in variable selection was improved to use a cutoff value of 80% for the cumulative variance covered by PCA axes.
+To prepare for model building and prediction, the selected variables were added as value columns to the pa data, reprojecting land cover to the used PCA dimensions (`lp_pca_proj`).

+To enable prediction in geographic space, rasters were created with layers corresponding to the projected lccs classes (`lp_pca_proj_lc`).
+It uses a parallel for loop for the years of land cover data, since the projection is very CPU intensive.